 With 40% more air velocity, the Bionaire Thin Window Fan is a force to be reckoned with.
 It can be fitted into your window both horizontally and vertically, which greatly increases the window range it can fit into.
 Unfortunately, customer reviews on the noise level are less than stellar.
 Too bad, considering this could have been one of the best fans in the market.

 Unlike the B-Air Firtana 20X, the Bionaire Thin Window Fan is a three-speed settings fan that boasts invigorating coolness for maximum comfort.
 This is aided by the fact that the fan boasts about 40% more air velocity than other leading window fans or even pedestal fans, like the Holmes Window Fan.
 It’s a triple-bladed fan too, and is thus ideal for large rooms or even condos.
+However, for more of a breeze, you can also check out our magnetic screen doors guide.

 Related: Our reviewers highly recommend the Bionaire Window Fan review

-The exact dB levels are, unfortunately, not given so we’ll have to turn to customer reviews to find out the answer.
+The exact dB levels are, unfortunately, not given, so we’ll have to turn to customer reviews to find out the answer.
 To be quite honest, things aren’t looking so good for the Bionaire Thin Window Fan.
 While there is one customer review that applauds the low noise of the fan, there are many others that complain about how loud the fan is, especially when one of the motors died for a second (another mark off, I guess).

 On top of everything already mentioned, the Bionaire Thin Window Fan is also 25% more compact than other window fans.
 This is probably one of the leading reasons why it’s so lightweight and can be used horizontally or vertically.
 There’s also only a very small risk of trying it out because it retails for only $60.00.
 If you’ve been wondering about a window fan, trying this one should help you decide whether it’s right for you.
+Alternatively, check out our Holmes manual window fan review for a model that is similarly priced.

 The Bionaire Thin Window Fan is a lightweight fan that will fit right into your window without issue and provide you with cool, comforting air.
 There’s no remote control, but a lot of fans don’t necessarily offer remote controls either.
 Some of the more high-tech fans do, and that’s good for them, but there’s still something to be respected about retaining ruggedness.